top of page

 A Siyéy̓ə participates in active listening, takes teachings to heart, and applies those teachings in new contexts.
 They acknowledge themselves as humble learners—open to discomfort, dialogue, and growth.

-We invite your organization to embrace this role and foster a culture rooted in respect, reflection, and shared responsibility.
+We invite your organization to take up this role and foster a culture rooted in respect, reflection, and shared responsibility.

 TWO WAYS TO ENGAGE